Nelson-Gon/pycite/docs/source/README.rst

 science.

 If you have any concerns, especially regarding the papers used to test that the software works, please `contact <https://nelson-gon.github.io/social>`_ the author.
-In the event that you notice the papers included in the tests any of those papers has been retracted, please immediately inform the author to remove that paper from the tests.
+In the event that you notice that any of the papers used in the tests has been retracted, please immediately inform the author to remove that paper.

-Thank you,
+Thank you very much and keep building,

 **For Science!**